TheOnlyManInTheSky/-_About-Me-_-/README.md

  • my ponies are not to be copied, they aren't great anyways.

- • i prefer people come to me, i don't make first moves. be aware if you're interested.
+ • i prefer people come to me, i don't make first moves when it comes to making friends.